 • How to boost productivity by taking a break

-• Can be taking a nap in a work a good idea
+• Can taking a nap at work be a good idea

 • Why you shouldn’t skip a lunch

-• How important is to take a break from a computer
+• How important it is to take a break from a computer

 The history of breaks at work